All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can I transfer my prescription from MEDVi to a cheaper provider?

 GLP-1 telehealth programs typically write new prescriptions through their own affiliated providers and pharmacies.
-You will not transfer your MEDVi prescription directly.
+You won't transfer your MEDVi prescription directly.
 Instead, your new provider will evaluate you and write a new prescription based on your treatment history.

 What is the cheapest safe option for GLP-1 therapy?